jmalmin/slatefire-infinity-docs/poc/infinity-poc.md

  - **OPA** software - Automated migration of packages from source to destination server(s).
  - **Fireball** software - Monitor developer and system modification across all objects.
  - **Sapphire** - Reporting for all INFINITY modules and more.
- -

 > Solve problems quickly, fix issues as they occur and stay on top of
-> customers needs with Installation Process Automated.
+> customers needs with INFINITY and all modules configuration.
 >